OK Google, How do I Optimise SEO for Voice?

 Initially launched back in 2012 as an addition to Google’s Android platform, voice was, at the time, pretty terrible at doing what was asked of it.
 Often comically inaccurate, using the feature to do any kind of serious web search was a laborious and often time consuming exercise in frustration.

-Fast forward to 2018, however, and in just 6 short years Google and co have transformed the feature into a genuinely viable alternative to a traditional text search.
+In just 6 short years Google and co have transformed the feature into a genuinely viable alternative to a traditional text search.

 Now over 95% accurate, Google CEO Sundar Pichai recently revealed that over 20% of total search queries on the Android platform came from voice search.